-What other social media provides such networking model that works for your benefit for free?
+What other social media provides such a networking model that works for your benefit for free?
 Why Pinterest is a must-have for your website and how can you improve your website’s engagement with this fast-growing social network?
 Let’s see how it works!

 Like I mentioned before when it comes to generating traffic to your website, the options of social media are wide.
 Which platform to choose depends on the niche of your website and your target audience you want to address.
 I cannot decide that for you, however, I believe in the power of Pinterest for various reasons:

-- Pinterest traffic is Free
+- Pinterest traffic is Free;

-- High potential going viral
+- High potential going viral;

-- Over 90% of users use Pinterest to plan their purchases
+- Over 90% of users use Pinterest to plan their purchases;

-- Pins are search-able for its evergreen traffic
+- Pins are search-able for its evergreen traffic;

-- There are more than 75 billion ideas on Pinterest
+- There are more than 75 billion ideas on Pinterest;

 - It’s fun!